 Those who raise their children in such a fashion are making a very big mistake.
 On the contrary, it is specifically when children are young that a parent can instill in them love of Torah, tefilah, mitzvot, and upstanding midot.
-This is because when children are they young, impressionable and excited by everything.
+This is because children when are young, they are impressionable and excited by everything.
 One can easily accustom them to observing all of our sacred practices.
 They then grow up with a solid foundation in Torah and Heavenly fear, which will continue to grow year after year.
 On the other hand, if they are allowed to do whatever they please, they grow accustomed to bad behavior, and it is upon that rotten foundation that they continue to grow.